2023

 Decision

-Research on game reward screens informed low-fidelity designs, with the most intuitive option selected through stakeholder review.
+Redesigned the reward presentation using patterns observed in casual gameplays, prioritizing clarity and simplicity with the most intuitive option selected through stakeholder review.

 Testing clarified how progress and rewards should be framed to motivate continued play.